Eschricht/artivue/docs/guide/components/theme-layer.md

 Default: `undefined`

 The multiplier passed to `useThemeLayer` which controls how much tint/shade to apply from the parent theme.
-This will be omitted if `theme` prop is passed.

 ## Slot props